Get the latest high school basketball rules and updates.

 The NFHS publishes playing rules for high school sports to ensure consistent standards for competition across the country.

-They also put out another helpful resource called High School Rules by Topic.
+They also put out another helpful resource called High School Basketball Rules by Topic.

 This book organizes every rule and case play by topic to help you better understand the rules and how to apply them.